Welcome to the T206 Society

 BUY .
 SELL .
 TRADE .
 CONSIGN .
 LIVE AUCTIONS

 The T206 set was issued from 1909-11 by the American Tobacco Co.
 (ATC), and were printed in New York, Virginia, North Carolina, and Ohio (Ohio being exclusive to Polar Bear brand backs which was a chewing tobacco, often resulting in noticeable staining on the card from the day it was packaged).
 There are over 524 cards required to complete the set regardless of the thousands of different back combinations which are possible.
 There are over 35 different variations possible in regards to the tobacco backs, with Piedmont and Sweet Caporal being by far the most common and readily available, with the freak exception being a Piedmont back which was printed for a short stint in factory 42 (North Carolina) as opposed to factory 25 (Virginia), with factory 25 being epidemic in the T206 set.
 Collectors do in fact pay a considerable premium to acquire this tougher Piedmont factory 42 back.
-These collectors have also been known to pay MASSIVE premiums for some of the toughest tobacco backs (Drum, Uzit, Lenox, Hindu, Broad Leaf, Carolina Brights, and American Beauty, just to name a few).
+These collectors have also been known to pay MASSIVE premiums for some of the toughest tobacco backs (Drum, Uzit, Lenox, Hindu, Broad Leaf, and Carolina Brights, just to name a few).
 The combinations appear endless, with no shortage of unique, exciting, and extremely challenging ways to collect the set.
 To this very day, the T206 set and its counterparts are quite possibly the only positive thing ever produced by “Big Tobacco”.

 The set features a plethora of Hall of Fame players (4 Ty Cobb, 3 Christy Mathewson, 3 Cy Young, 3 Napolean Lajoie, 3 Johnny Evers, 4 Joe Tinker etc.).
 A funny yet unfortunate note being Hal Chase, a wonderful first baseman for the New York Highlanders (modern day Yankees), who was so highly regarded at the time the T206 set was being printed, he had more T206 cards released (5) than anyone (Cobb, Young, Matty, Lajoie, John McGraw, Chief Bender, and on and on and on…you get the picture).
 Sadly, this great talent did not make it to the Hall of Fame.
 He was banished, accused of gambling and throwing games for profit.
 He was a great hitter and is regarded as one of the greatest fielding first basemen of his generation.
 During prouder times for Hal Chase, he along with Christy Mathewson or “Big 6”, were considered the true darlings of New York.
 This set is no stranger to others who felt they were underpaid and were consumed by controversy.
 It includes Chick Gandil, the 1919 Chicago “BLACK SOX” supposed ringleader, as well as Eddie “Knuckles” Cicotte, an almost certain Hall of Famer who had the task of hitting the first batter of the first game of the 1919 World Series against the Cincinnati Reds, in order to assure the gamblers the “fix” was on.

 Around this time old greats were on their way out.
 Jake Beckley, who at the time he retired was second in all time hits, trailing only the great “Cap” Anson.
 “Sir” Hugh Duffy, whose .440 batting average in a single season stands as the best ever to this very day.
 “Happy” Jack Chesbro, who as a starting pitcher won an astounding 41 ball games in one season.”Wee” Willie Keeler, inventor of the “Baltimore Chop” and the man who lost his amazing hitting streak to none other than the great Joe Dimaggio, who hit in 56 straight.
 One of the absolutely most interesting men to ever play professional baseball, Rube Waddell, who was one of the nastiest left handed pitchers of his time, and a true celebrity during his playing days due not only to his ability on the mound, but for his personality as well.
 There is a great deal of speculation that Waddell suffered from some sort of mental illness resulting in more than erratic behavior.
 Waddell, Keeler, as well as Jake Beckley, would all pass away shortly after retiring from the game.
+Let us not forget the great Addie Joss, who passed away tragically due to illness in April of 1911, which would create the butterfly effect of what we know today as the All Star Game.

 In passing, there comes new life.
 With a great rookie class comes a great class of rookie cards: The “Big Train” Walter Johnson, Frank “Home Run” Baker, Rube Marquard, Tris Speaker, Zack Wheat.
 All legends in the making.